First results of the glitching pulsars monitoring program at the Argentine Institute of Radioastronomy: Glitches: analysis and results

 The high cadence of observations of this pulsar makes it possible to monitor the recovery process rigorously.
 We used the glitch plugin in \texttt{TEMPO2} to obtain values of $\nu$ and $\dot{\nu}$ from individual sections of data, with each section spanning $\sim10$~d (Fig.~\ref{fig:VelaPlugin}).
 Both the glitch plugin and the timing residuals in Fig.~\ref{fig:VelaResiduals}b) clearly indicated a decaying term of a few days.
-We explored systematically the values of the decay timescale and looked for the value that led to the smallest $\chi^{2}_{\mathrm{red}}$ in the timing residuals.
-For each value of the decay constant, we fitted $\Delta \nu$, $\Delta \dot\nu$, $\Delta \Ddot\nu$ and $\Delta \nu_\mathrm{d}$, and obtained $\tau_\mathrm{d}= 6.39(1)$~d.
+We then searched for the value of the decay timescale $\tau_{d1}$ that minimised the reduced chi square of the timing residuals, $\chi^2_\mathrm{red}=\chi^2/dof$, with $dof$ the number of degrees of freedom of the model.
+For this we explored systematically different values of $\tau_{d1}$, starting with a scarce sampling over a broad range of values between $0$~d and $100$~d with a $1$~d step, obtaining $\tau_{d1}\sim6$~d.
+We then progressively iterated on smaller ranges and smaller steps.
+For the final run we used a step of 0.001~d over the range of 6.3--6.5~d.
+For each fixed value of $\tau_{d1}$, we fitted $\Delta \nu$, $\Delta \dot\nu$, $\Delta \Ddot\nu$ and $\Delta \nu_\mathrm{d}$, and obtained the corresponding $\chi^2_\mathrm{red}$.
+With this procedure we obtained $\tau_\mathrm{d1}= 6.39(1)$~d.
 The residuals, shown in Fig.~\ref{fig:VelaResiduals}c), suggest the existence of an additional decay term.
 We therefore explored systematically the values of both decay timescales as explained before.
-The results are shown in Fig.~\ref{fig:VelaTau}, while the fitted glitch parameters are given in Table~\ref{tab:Vglitch}.
+The results are shown in Fig.~\ref{fig:VelaTau}.
+The error bars at $1\sigma$, $2\sigma$ and $3\sigma$ were calculated as the $\tau_\mathrm{d1}$ values that increase the $\chi^2_\mathrm{red}$ by $\Delta \chi^2 /dof = K$, with $K=2.30$, $6.17$ and $11.8$, respectively \citep{Numerical_recipes}.
+The fitted glitch parameters are given in Table~\ref{tab:Vglitch}.
 For this analysis the white noise was characterised using \texttt{TempoNest} similarly as it was done with J1048$-$3832 (Sect.~\ref{sec:J1048}), obtaining $TNGlobalEF=3.95$ and $TNGLobalEQ=-5.3$.
 Finally, in Fig.~\ref{fig:VelaResiduals}d) we show the post-fit residuals after including all the parameters in the timing model given by Eq.~( \ref{eq:glitch-model}).

 The glitch epoch $t_\mathrm{g}$ is consistent with the reports mentioned before.
 It can be seen $t_\mathrm{g}$ is accurate because $\phi_\mathrm{g}\sim 0$. $Q_1=0.2(1)\%$ and $Q_2=0.7(1)\%$ indicates that the glitch process is dominated by the permanent jump in the frequency, as commonly detected in large glitches.
 We have used the values of $Q_1=0.2(1)\%$ and $Q_2=0.7(1)\%$ (fraction of glitch recovery), $\tau_1=6.400(2)$ and $\tau_2=0.994(8)$ (decay time) for this 2021 Vela glitch to compare to all other available glitches in ATNF catalog with one, two or four decay rates as displayed in Fig.~\ref{fig:Qtau}.